getify/foi-lang/Foi-Guide.md

 **Note:** The pattern-match conditional `![myName ?= "Kyle"]` is equivalent to `?[myName != "Kyle"]`.
 Readability preferences may dictate either style, depending on the circumstances.

 Just as with dependent pattern matching, it's preferable for the overall independent pattern matching expression to be determinate, in that all conditional branches are covered.
-Again, to define a default (final) clause, `?:` may be used:
+Again, to define a default (final) clause, `?:` (or abbreviated `:`) may be used:

 ```java
 def myName: "Kyle";